stacksjs/ts-starter/README.md

 bunx degit stacksjs/ts-starter my-pkg cd my-pkg

- # if you don't have pnpm installed, run `npm i -g pnpm`
 bun i # install all deps
 bun run build # builds the library for production-ready use